chromium/chromium/content/test/data/accessibility/readme.md

 will trigger `AXPress` action on a button and will wait for `AXFocusedUIElementChanged` event.
-You can also be more specific if you want to and provide the event target, for example:
+You can also be more specific if you want to and provide the event target.
+For example:
 `wait for AXFocusedUIElementChanged on AXButton`

 ### Advanced directives